 For instance, you might learn how to recognize the best opportunities, seek private equity, and perform your market research so that you know your idea will flourish.
 Other courses might focus on team-building and leadership.
 Once you’ve completed your online MBA, you’ll be prepared for the dynamic South Dakota business environment.

 Every firm needs someone who knows how to bring products to market.
-As you study, you’ll learn how to analyze market data with a keener discernment than you thought possible.
+As you study, you’ll learn how to analyze market data with a more keen discernment than you thought possible.
 You’ll learn more about advertising and how to apply what you’ve learned by studying demographics and market trends.
 Once you’re on the job, your firm will never need to worry about attracting customers for new products and services.

 Data Science / Analytics